 Student Bill of Rights

 For years, Providence Student Union has fought for a better education system.
-We recently decided to publish our demands to make clear the education we envision and deserve.
-PSU demands that education decision-makers adopt the following articles.
+The Student Bill of Rights is a list of our demands that make clear the education Providence students envision and deserve.

 Note: the Providence Student Bill of Rights is a living document.
 There may be rights we missed!
 If you have a recommendation on how to improve PSU’s Student Bill of Rights, please let us know: rights [at] providencestudentunion.org.